Understanding Homelessness: Causes and Effects

 A divorce or a bad break-up can cause someone to end up homeless.
 This is especially true for women and children.
 Most homeless mothers who end up in family shelters are victims of domestic abuse.

 It’s an undeniable fact that our country’s jails and pavements have become our de facto mental institution.
 You may not notice it but many homeless people are suffering from various forms of mental health issues.
 This usually prevents them from getting a job or holding on to a job and thus becoming homeless.

 Death of a Loved One

 Losing a loved one can have a profound effect on us.
 It can lead to depression and a tendency to “let go” of ourselves.
-For children, the loss of a parent or both parents can put them in a very vulnerable situation.
-Most of them don’t have anyone willing to take them in so they often end up in foster homes or on the streets.
+For children, the loss of a parent or both parents can put them in a very vulnerable situation and increases their risk of homelessness.
+Most of those who don’t have anyone willing to take them in often find themselves jumping from one foster home to another.
+While those who are too old for the foster system end up in shelters, or worse, the streets.

 We all have things we are addicted to.
 But some addictions can ruin lives.
 Unfortunately, our society’s pre-programmed reaction to addiction, particularly illegal drugs, is endless condemnation.
 They are often derided by the people who are supposed to help them.
-This is why a lot of them end up on the streets.
+This is why a lot of them end up homeless.

 A lot of the homeless kids who end up in shelters have run away from home, mostly due to family problems.